-1

 Syntax SET_ALTERNATE_CONDITION

+of FE plus three times the chemical potential of O should be -35000 J/mol.

+State variable:

+This question is prompted if a single state variable name has not given in either the prompt State variable expression Or Factor, or a state variable expression is given but the expression is incomplete, for example, $T-$ or $2MUR(FE)+$ , for which the program is then expecting a continuation of the unfinished expression.
+You need to specify a state variable or a complete state variable expression, or complete the unfinished state variable expression.
+If a numeric factor is given before this prompt, only one state variable can be specified; otherwise, the program only takes the first state variable to complete the expression (i.e. the factor times the state variable).

+Value /X/:

 The value of the condition.
 This can be a numeric value, a constant or a variable.
 A suggestion is given as the default value.
 The special value NONE means that the condition is removed.

 Uncertainty /None/: <uncertainty condition="" of="" the=""></uncertainty>

 The uncertainty of the condition.
 This can be a numeric value, a constant or a variable.
 The default value NONE means that the uncertainty for the value specified above is zero.
-The uncertainty can either be expressed as an absolute value or relative to the value of the condition in percent (x %).
+The uncertainty can either be expressed as an absolute value or relative to the value of the condition in percent (x%).

 There are more state variables that can be used in conditions.
 For more information, type an INFO STATE_VARIABLES command in the POLY module.
 A condition is normally a value of a single state variable with its value.

-FOR EXAMPLE:
+For example:

 T=1273.15 P=1E5

 X(C)=.002

-W(CR)=1.5
+Notes W(CR)=1.5

-ACR (CR) = 0.85
+ACR (CR) =0.85

 X(FCC,C)=.001

 H=-250000

-Notes HM (BCC) =-225000
+HM(BCC)=-225000

-A condition can also be a value of a linear expression involving more than one state variable.
+A condition can also be a value of a linear expression involving more than one

-FOR EXAMPLE:

-X(LIQ,S)-X(PYRR,S)=0
+state variable.

-This means that it is a condition that the mole fraction of ${\rm s}$ should be the same in the LIQUID and PYRRHOTITE phases.
+Syntax SET\ALTERNATE\CONDITION For example: X(LIQ, S) - X(PYRR, S) = 0 This means that it is a condition that the mole fraction of s should be the same in the LIQUID and PYRRHOTITE phases.
 In practice that should be the congruent melting point.

-After the equal sign only a numeric value is allowed.
+Image: Construction of the second s